CryPTSys/ContCarSim/README.md

 # carousel_simulator
 The simulator is contained in the "simulator" folder.
 MEX files have been compiled for Windows machines.
-C sources are provided.
+C sources are provided for users of other operating systems.

 Please refer to UserManual.pdf for instructions on how to use the simulator.